Gleacher's board approves liquidation of assets

+* Travelers Companies Inc - deal for enterprise value of approximately $490 million

-Gleacher & Co Inc GLCH.O said its board approved a plan to liquidate its assets and distribute them to shareholders, capping years of struggle that resulted in the company shutting its main investment banking business last year.
+March 13 Gleacher & Co Inc said its board approved a plan to liquidate its assets and distribute them to shareholders, capping years of struggle that resulted in the company shutting its main investment banking business last year.

 New York-based Gleacher & Co, founded by M&A veteran Eric Gleacher, never fully recovered from a slump in the merger and advisory business and last posted a profit in the December quarter of 2011.
 Gleacher left the company in January 2013.